microsoft/WhatTheHack/020-LinuxFundamentals/Student/Challenge-01.md

 ### Disclaimer

 Opening port 22 to the public internet is a bad practice.
-The usage of Azure Bastion is higlhy recommended or create an NSG rule that limits access to the student's home IP address (or Azure Cloud Shell instance).
+We highly recommend using Azure Bastion or creating an NSG rule that limits access to the student's home IP address (or Azure Cloud Shell instance).

 ## Success Criteria